Rock and gravel reservoir types pondless waterfalls can only be cleaned by hand

 Common pondless waterfalls seen everywhere online nowadays are the rock and gravel reservoir type.
 Virtually every brand of pondless waterfall kits found online feature a slotted pump vault, one or more matrix blocks, and a waterfall spillway.
 No filter of any kind, just 'rocks and gravel' that act like a pre-filter.

-I did a Google search on "How to clean a pondless waterfall" (you should do it too) and this is what came up:
+I did an internet search on "How to clean a pondless waterfall" (you should do it too) and this is what came up:

-Google's AI compiled this information from contractor/installers', retailers', and manufacturers' websites from across the internet.
+The internet search AI bot compiled this information from contractor/installers', retailers', and manufacturers' websites from across the internet.
 All of the websites sell the same type of rock and gravel type pondless waterfalls, but none of them actually tell you the truth about how to clean a pondless waterfall, how often it needs to be done, or what happens to the pondless waterfall if you don't or can't keep it free of debris and organics.

 Sellers and installers of rock and gravel basin pondless waterfalls don't want you to know the truth - because they know that you won't buy what they're selling if you knew the truth about how to clean what they're selling.

-Hopefully you can read the screenshot above, but in case the writing is too small, this is what Google's AI Overview said: (My comments are in this color)
+Hopefully you can read the screenshot above, but in case the writing is too small, this is what the search AI Overview said: (My comments are in this color)

 1. "Turn off and remove pumps: Begin by switching off the pump and removing it for easy access to the waterfall's components."
 (There are no 'waterfall components' to access, the pump is inside a slotted pump vault, which is a separate item than the waterfall spillway - the pump and waterfall spillway are opposite each other.
 Why do they instruct you to remove the pump to clean the pondless waterfall?
 Removing the pump is appropriate for winterization, but should not be necessary for routing cleaning.)